How do I troubleshoot connecting to my EC2 Linux instance using an SFTP connection?

 Verify that the SSHD configuration file has Subsystem for SFTP configured

 Verify the SSHD configuration file has the subsystem for SFTP configured and that the shared object file for sftp-server exists in the respective directory.
-If the SFTP connection closes due to a missing SFTP subsystem, the log might show that a subsystem request failed on channel 0 error.
+If the SFTP connection closes due to a missing SFTP subsystem, then the log might show that a subsystem request failed on channel 0 error.

 RHEL and Fedora-based distributions: